Thomas4891/odin-recipes/README.md

 # odin-recipes

-A simple website using html tags to list recipes.
+A simple website using html and css to list recipes.